SomnathAmbati/SmartVote_CICD_PIPELINE/README.md

 1. Checkout Code: Pulls the latest code from the repository.

+2. Run SonarQube Analysis ✅
+   - Static code analysis on both frontend and backend
+   - Quality gates applied

-2. Build & Push Docker Images:
+3. Build & Push Docker Images:
    - Builds the frontend and backend Docker images.
    - Pushes the built images to Docker Hub.

-3. Deploy to EC2 Instance:
+4. Deploy to EC2 Instance:
    - SSH into the EC2 instance.
    - Pulls the Docker images from Docker Hub.
    - Sets up necessary environment variables in .env.